Website Privacy Policy

 For some business activities, we may share your personal data with our vendors and third party service providers, for instance, with the third parties listed below:

-• Service providers based internationally who provide marketing and IT and system administration services.
+• Service providers based internationally who provide marketing, IT and system administration services.

 • Professional advisors, such as lawyers, accountants, auditors and other professionals.